vphilippoz/vphilippoz/README.md

-- 👋 Hi, I am Vincent Philippoz
+👋 Hi, I am Vincent Philippoz
-- 🎓 I study Robotics at EPFL
+I am currently working at Hublot R&D department on various projects.

 <!---
 vphilippoz/vphilippoz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.